liming-ai/ControlNet_Plus_Plus/README.md

 ```

 ## 🕹️ Data Preperation
-All the organized data has been put on Huggingface and will be automatically downloaded during training or inference.
-You can also preview it in advance to check the number of data set samples and disk space occupied.
+**All the organized data has been put on Huggingface and will be automatically downloaded during training or evaluation.** You can preview it in advance to check the data samples and disk space occupied with following links.
 |   Task    | Training Data 🤗 | Evaluation Data 🤗 |
 |:----------:|:------------------------------------------------------------------------------------|:------------------------------------------------------------------------------------|
 |  LineArt, Hed, Canny   | [Data](https://huggingface.co/datasets/limingcv/MultiGen-20M_train), 1.14 TB | [Data](https://huggingface.co/datasets/limingcv/MultiGen-20M_canny_eval), 2.25GB |